Tonight, on election night, I’m building a fire, and on top of the logs I’m burning one stick for each thing I vote against in the world, such as:

 “I wonder why these people are eating like it’s their last meal,” Louanna whispered.

-Ferry food in those days (this might have changed) was limited to factory-made soggy sandwiches that had been slopped together years before inhabiting the snack counter.
+Ferry food in those days (this might have changed) was limited to factory-made soggy sandwiches that had been slopped together weeks before inhabiting the snack counter.
 They were made of Spammy meats and blackened lettuce.
 You could also get packets of crisps and Cadbury chocolate.
-And weak tea served kinda warmish in small plastic disposable mugs that were oddly equipped with paper handles.
+And weak tea served somewhat warm in small plastic disposable mugs that were oddly equipped with paper handles.

 What heat the tea may have carried from the carafe was conducted to the action of melting the cup, which quickly crumpled on the bottom.
 These cups could therefore never stand up straight, and you could often find them hunkered in the blue corners of the ships, swept in one direction by the occasional wave that knocked them off the tables.